microsoft/sarif-tutorials/docs/Fitness-for-purpose-overview.md

 <a id="note-1">1.</a> The system doesn't need to file a separate bug for each result.
 It might file one bug per source file, or even one bug per tool run.

 <a id="note-2">2.</a> At the time of writing, plug-in rule assemblies are not supported.
 Issue [microsoft/sarif-sdk#1868](https://github.com/microsoft/sarif-sdk/issues/1868), "Allow validation command to accept plug-ins with additional validation rules", tracks this work.
-Feel free to raise a PR to address it!
+Feel free to raise a PR to address it.

 <a id="note-3">3.</a> At the time of writing, we consider the `rewrite` command the appropriate place to integrate operations that make SARIF log files fit for purpose.
 It is possible that a future version of the SARIF Multitool will provide a different way of accessing this functionality.

 <a id="note-4">4.</a> Analysis rules in the range `SARIF1001-1999` represent absolute requirements of the SARIF standard.
 They are enabled by default and should never be disabled.

 <a id="note-5">5.</a> At the time of writing, this config file does not follow the guidance of disabling non-relevant 2000-level rules.
 Issue [microsoft/sarif-sdk#2039](https://github.com/microsoft/sarif-sdk/issues/2039), "Disable non-relevant 2000-level rules in DSP config files", tracks this work.
-Feel free to raise a PR to address it!
+Feel free to raise a PR to address it.

+<a id="note-6">6.</a> We're considering changing this behavior, which in the past has caused me to overlook results I actually cared about.

 [Table of contents](../README.md#contents)